-For the most productive optical rotary encoder search, we recommend making your selections in the following order: Line Count, Commutation, Bore Size.
+For the most productive incremental optical rotary encoder search, we recommend making your selections in the following order: Line Count, Commutation, Bore Size.

 For custom line count/commutation/bore sizes please contact us and a sales engineer will help customize an optical encoder for your application.
+Free samples are available for qualified projects.

-Optical Rotary Encoders, also known as shaft encoders, are electromechanical position feedback devices.
+Incremental optical rotary encoders, also known as shaft encoders, are electromechanical position feedback devices.
 The output data they generate provides information to control systems and allows them to determine position, speed, acceleration, deceleration and travel distance in motion control applications.

 An optical encoder consists of the following components: a moveable disc, an LED (Light Emitting Diode) source, a photo detector and a signal processor that converts the analog waveforms to digital waveforms.